syncfusion-content/windowsforms-docs/WindowsForms/Grouping/Data-Manipulation.md

 							 {

-								throw new ArgumentException("A must be in the form 'annnn'");
+								throw new ArgumentException("A must be in the form");

 							 }